Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/gke/gke_terraform/_index.md

   ![terraform init](./21.png)

 - Run the *`terraform apply --auto-approve`* command and wait for the apply to finish.
-Once done, you will have a new empty Azure resource group and and a GKE cluster under the *Kubernetes Engine* page in your GCP console.
+Once done, you will have a new empty Azure resource group and a GKE cluster under the *Kubernetes Engine* page in your GCP console.

   ![terraform apply](./22.png)